ntnu-mr-cancer/dragon_baseline/documentation/development_guide.md

 ## Validating the setup
 Before implementing your algorithm using this template, we recommend to test whether setup was completed successfully.
 This will also test whether your hardware setup is suitable.
-The baseline was tested on [these systems](documentation/system_requirements.md).
+The baseline was tested on [these systems](/documentation/system_requirements.md).

-### Working in Docker
+### Option 1: Working in Docker
 You must have
 <a href="https://docs.docker.com/get-docker/" target="_blank">Docker</a>
 installed and running on your system for the following steps to work.
 If